UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 In order to run DESeq on your input data you first need to select which samples will go into your conditions.
 You can run multiple condition comparisons and view the results seperately as well.
 To remove samples from a condition, simply select the sample you wish to remove and hit the delete/backspace key.
+To add a sample to a condition you simply have to click on one of the condition text boxes to bring up a list of samples you can add to that comparison.
+Click on the sample you wish to add from the list and it will be added to the textbox for that comparison.

 .. image:: debrowser_pics/de_analysis.png
 	:align: center

 The second option, 'Go to QC plots!', takes you to a page where you can view quality control metrics on your data input.
 The page opens with an all-to-all plot displaying the correlation between each sample.
 Left of this plot is a panel which contains various parameters to alter the look of your plot such as width and height.
+You can change the type of dataset being viewed within these QC plots by selecting the dataset you want at the top of the left panel.
+Each dataset can have its own unique parameters to change and alter your QC plots.

 In addition to the all-to-all plot, you can also view a heatmap representation of your data as well as a Principal Component Analysis (PCA) plot by selecting the specific plot option on the left panel under 'QC Plots'.
 You can also select the type of clustering and distance method for the heatmap produced to further customize your quality control measures.